 With a name like ‘Floating Llama’ you may not be surprised to see the first animated graphic on their site (hint: it floats).
 This studio takes a different approach to web design, leaving their homepage almost bare.
 In order to explore their site, visitors have to navigate using their menu bar which lists all their sections.
 This allows each piece of content to breath, or ‘float in its own separate direction,’ as we assume they may have worded it.

 Nathalie uses her beautiful illustrations throughout her site everywhere she can, from her ‘home’ button to her signature all the way to the icons that lead to each section.
 Her homepage is pretty much just a menu, but the image icons add so much more character to it.
 She also integrates a subtle touch of her profession by making the background look like a sketch book.
-And overall, the majority of her website is just made up of photo galleries - one excellent way to instill visuals into your site in a clean and organized manner.
+And overall, the majority of her website is just made up of photo galleries—one excellent way to instill visuals into your site in a clean and organized manner.

 June’s work is beautifully detailed in a hand drawn, colorful fashion.
 One way she compliments this is through her personalized, hand-written logo.
 Another way is by giving each piece the attention it deserves with the right balance of white space for contrast.
 It’s evident that this designer and illustrator knows how to display each screen with beauty and simplicity.
 One of the best examples of that is her clear attention to the above the fold content.
 On the top portion of the screen before you scroll, you’ll only see a couple of basic (but important) items: a background image, her name, title, signature logo, and menu.

-Unlike the other portfolios we’ve seen, Nim adds an appealing touch to his media through the sharp white border outlining each image and video.
+Unlike the other portfolio websites we’ve seen, Nim adds an appealing touch to his media through the sharp white border outlining each image and video.
 Perfectly laid out in a grid, his homepage is designed with a nice mix of videos and images, all of which compliment his lettered designs.
 While you’re exploring, don’t miss out on his humorous about page - the perfect example of how to inject a bit of personality into your own site.

-Hollie’s simple, yet noteworthy, website is filled with GIFs and illustrations she’s created with her talented hands.
+Hollie’s simple, yet noteworthy illustration portfolio website is filled with GIFs and illustrations she’s created with her talented hands.
 If you’re looking to make your website flow with a coordinated brand-focus vibe, a view at her curated website design will certainly help.
 This is because of her apparent style which is visible through her illustrations and consistent theme of colors throughout.
 One other component that makes her branding efforts complete is the addition of an Instagram Feed on her about page.

 This freelancer’s animated logo designed welcome page will most likely leave you breathless, and also clicking replay over and over again.
 And again.
 It’s created on the basis that first impressions really do count, by displaying this impressive introduction as a standard for the work that they hope to offer their clients.